 Crystal Lake IL specialty practice employs skin testing and a multi-layered approach to accurate diagnoses

 Do you suspect you have allergies?
-Drs.
-Askenazi, and Hahn take a comprehensive approach to diagnosing the cause of your irritating, uncomfortable, disruptive, or concerning symptoms.
+Dr. Askenazi and the staff take a comprehensive approach to diagnosing the cause of your irritating, uncomfortable, disruptive, or concerning symptoms.